michaelmangelsdorf/myth/doc/pairs.md

 Then, finally, the N effect.
 N stands for negative, so we will jump if the value in A is negative.
 A byte is negative, by a very practical convention called the two's complement, if its highest order bit (bit 7 if count from zero) is one.
 So this action can be used for checking that bit, too.

 Now you know what all the pair instructions do!
-They make up half of the entire instruction set of this computer, there are just so many combinations - exactly 128, including the "scrounges".
+They make up half of the entire instruction set of this computer, there are just so many combinations - exactly 128: 8 sources x 16 targets, including the "scrounges".